 Katsushi Inoue, Honda Europe’s president, also dismissed any chances of seeing a new FCEV from the Japanese carmaker anytime soon:

 “Our focus is on hybrid and electric vehicles now.
 Maybe hydrogen fuel cell cars will come, but that’s a technology for the next era.”

 There’s much more the article covers, and it definitely deserves your attention.
 Especially regarding future electrification plans for Honda.
-It is just sad that most Japanese carmakers, apart from Nissan, decided to join only now that electric cars are an undeniable reality.
+It is just sad that most Japanese carmakers, apart from Nissan, have only decided to join now that electric cars are an undeniable reality.
 One they have tried to create with FCEVs, probably in hopes that current oil companies would supply hydrogen, but that is still to establish itself feasibly.